 Research Paper: Thesis, Outline, and Bibliography Assignment

 The student will write a thesis, outline, and bibliography based on the unique topic selected from the list of topics within the course.
 The bibliography must include at least 5 references in addition to the course textbooks and the Bible.
-(MLOs: A, B, C, D)
+(CLOs: A, B, C, D)

 Analysis Paper Assignments (3)

 The student will write a 600–1000-word analysis paper in response to the topic and directions posted within the course.
 The paper must incorporate course readings from the current and previous modules: weeks.
 The paper must be in current Turabian format.
-(MLOs: A, C, D)
+(CLOs: A, C, D)

 Book Review Assignment

 The student will write a 1250–1750-word review of either Jesus in Trinitarian Perspective or Theology of the Reformers, but not both.
 The introduction will state the book's thesis and the student’s intentions for the review.
 The conclusion will state the author's thesis and the student’s intentions in the review.
 The body of the paper will fulfill the student’s intentions stated in the introduction.
-(MLOs: A, B, C)
+(CLOs: A, B, C)

 Research Paper: Final Submission Assignment

 The student will write a research-based paper of at least 3,000 words in current Turabian format that focuses on one unique topic.
 The paper must include at least 5 references including 1 research article found on JSTOR in addition to the course textbooks and the Bible.
-(MLOs: A, B, C, D)
+(CLOs: A, B, C, D)